narasimha-31/tesla_energy_inventory_analytics/README.md

 ## Problem

 Tesla reports one number per quarter for energy storage: gigawatt-hours deployed.
 Q4 2025 was 14.2 GWh, a record.
 Q1 2026 came in at 8.8.
-That's the entire public picture — nine numbers over nine quarters.
+That's the entire public picture, nine numbers over nine quarters.

 Behind those numbers, three factories were receiving cells, assembling Megapacks and Powerwalls, and shipping daily.
 Someone was watching stock levels and deciding whether Lathrop could cover next week's orders.
 None of that data is public.